-6.9 Prosecution
+6.10 Prosecution

-The Council recognises that the decision to prosecute is significant and would be a last resort and could have far reaching consequences on the offender.
+The council recognises that the decision to prosecute is significant and wouldbe a last resort and could have far reaching consequences on the offender.

-The decision to undertake a prosecution will normally be taken by the relevant Director/Head of Service/ Planning Regulatory Committee in consultation with the Council's Legal team.
+The decision to undertake a prosecution will normally be taken by the relevant officer given delegated authority under the constitution of the council, in most cases this will be the Chief Officer for the service.
+All decisions to prosecute will be made in consultation with the council's Legal Services team.

-All relevant evidence and information will be considered before deciding upon a prosecution in order to enable a consistent, fair and objective decision to be made.
-The Council will have regard to the Attorney General's Code for Crown Prosecutors, which means that the following criteria will be considered:
+All relevant evidence and information will be considered before deciding upon aprosecution in order to enable a consistent, fair and objective decision to be made.
+The council will have regard to the Attorney General's Code for Crown Prosecutors, which means that the following criteria will be considered:

-- Whether the standard of evidence is sufficient for there to be a realistic prospect of conviction; - Whether the prosecution is in the public interest; - The public interest test will be considered in each case where there is enough evidence to provide a realistic prospect of conviction.
-The Council will consider whether there are public interest factors tending against prosecution which clearly outweigh those tending in favour, or it appears more appropriate in all the circumstances to divert the person from prosecution.
+- Whether the standard of evidence is sufficient for there to be a realisticprospect of conviction; - Whether the prosecution is in the public interest; - The public interest test will be considered in each case where there is enough evidence to provide a realistic prospect of conviction.
+The council will consider whether there are public interest factors tending against prosecution which clearly outweigh those tending in favour, or it appears more appropriate in all the circumstances to divert the person from prosecution.